Guide last updated by Hester Swift, September 2025

 Print sources

-Introductory works include the following:
+Introductory works include:

 Columbia Journal of European Law